-1) If you are holding the child during the incident (the most likely scenario), say, “No hitting,” put him down somewhere safe and walk away.
+1) If you are holding the child during the incident (the most likely scenario), gently hold his hand and say, “No hitting.”
+If it happens again, repeat your statement and put him down.

-2) After a few minutes, return to where he is, sit next to him (do not hold him during this interchange) and say, “Hitting hurts.
-You need to show me gentle hands.”
+2) Get to eye level and calmly say, “Hitting hurts.
+Please show me gentle hands.”
 As you say this second part, stroke him gently to demonstrate.

 3) Have him show you gentle touch and then say, “Thank you!
 That touch feels very gentle.”

 4) Do not simply say, “That’s not nice.”
 Words mean very little at this age, actions mean everything.
-Take it seriously (even if it didn’t hurt) and so will he.
+Take it seriously (even if it didn’t hurt).

-8 ) Point out gentle hands whenever you notice them.
+7 ) Point out gentle hands whenever you notice them.
 Kisses, hugs, gentle pats are the kinds of touches you want to encourage.
-Verbally label them as “gentle touches” when they happen so he knows what they are.Image by Ratna Fitry from Pixabay
+Verbally label them as “gentle touches” when you see them happening so he knows what they are.Image by Ratna Fitry from Pixabay